Oswald Bumke: Family

-Bumke's mother, Emma (1850 - 1914), was the daughter of a factory owner.
+Bumke's mother, Emma (1850–1914), was the daughter of a factory owner.
 His father, Albert Bumke (1843-1892), was a physician and assistant to Rudolf Virchow but did not pursue a scientific career.
 He died when Oswald was 15 years old.

 He had three brothers, one of whom was born without a left hand and died in a swimming accident, another brother, Erwin Bumke, became a noted jurist.

 Career

-Bumke studied at the universities in Freiburg, Leipzig, Munich and Halle.
-On 1 August 1901 he became an assistant physician at the psychiatric clinic and mental hospital in Freiburg, working under the noted psychiatrist Alfred Hoche, one of the most vocal critics of the "natural disease entities" classification of Emil Kraepelin.
+Bumke studied at the University of Freiburg, Leipzig University, Ludwig-Maximilians-Universität München, and Martin Luther University Halle-Wittenberg.
+On 1 August 1901, he became an assistant physician at the psychiatric clinic and mental hospital in Freiburg, working under the noted psychiatrist Alfred Hoche, one of the most vocal critics of the "natural disease entities" classification of Emil Kraepelin.
 As is the custom in German universities, in order to be eligible for a professorship Bumke researched and wrote a second thesis or Habilitation.
 Published in 1904, Bumke's extensive literature review of the evidence for eye-pupil abnormalities in neurological and psychiatric conditions was an attempt to identify potential biomarkers that might be of diagnostic and research significance.
 Research on eye-movement abnormalities and the abnormal behavior of the pupils was widely researched at that time on both sides of the Atlantic Ocean as strong candidates for pathognomonic findings that could be discerned through a routine neurological examination that could confirm a diagnosis of Dementia praecox.

-From 1906 to 1913 Bumke served in Freiburg clinic at the higher rank of senior physician.
+From 1906 to 1913, Bumke served in Freiburg clinic at the higher rank of senior physician.
 His first appointment as a professor was in Rostock, where he taught and conducted research from 1914 to 1916.
 Upon the death of Alois Alzheimer in 1915, Bumke replaced him at Breslau in 1916.
 He turned down an invitation for a position in Heidelberg in 1918.
-From 1921 to 1924 he worked with Paul Flechsig in Leipzig.
+From 1921 to 1924, he worked with Paul Flechsig in Leipzig.